yadt/shtub/README.md

 shell command stub

-Integration test framework which allows to *stub shell commands*: if you have to assure that the application is calling the right shell commands in the correct order.
+Integration test framework which *stubs shell commands*.
+The stubs can be configured with *expectations* and send back corresponding *answers* if expectations are fulfilled.
+The expectations can be *verified* (correct arguments and order).

  A simple example stubbing the "ssh" command:
 ```python